inlets/docs.inlets.dev/docs/uplink/installation.md

       enabled: true
 ```

-Make sure to replace the domain and email with your actual domain name and email address.
+Make sure to replace the domain with your actual domain name.

 ### Deploy with Helm